-12 Lead ECG is a test that records the electrical activity of your heart.
+The 12 Lead ECG is a cardiology test that captures the heart's electrical activity.
 It is a painless and non-invasive test that allows your doctor to assess and diagnose a variety of heart conditions, including:

 To conduct a 12 Lead ECG test, your doctor will use three types of leads: